Jellyfish-Insights/andromeda/docs/docker_container.md

     user1-instagram_credentials.json
 ```

-With Andromeda you can pull data from multiple facebook, instagram and YouTube channel and store in the same data lake.
-You can see more details about how to set up multiple accounts here [link].
+With Andromeda you can pull data from multiple facebook, instagram and YouTube
+channel and store in the same data lake.
+You can see more details about how to
+set up multiple accounts [here](adding_multiple_accounts.md).

 ## Configuring the appsettings.json